 The elementary foreign language program is a student- centered interactive approach to learning Spanish.
 Students are taught basic communication skills through function-based thematic units.
 They include such topics as greetings and responses, counting, colors and shapes, days of the week, months, weather expressions, clothing, animals, members of the family, etc. Initially, instruction is implemented via oral language with a gradual transition to written language.
 Cultural aspects of the Spanish speaking world are interwoven throughout the lessons as applicable.
 Use of the creative arts such as music, storytelling, rhyme, and drawing promote learning in an enjoyable as well as meaningful environment.
 Students in grades K-5 participate in the elementary foreign language program once per six-day cycle.

-The curriculum of the Hingham Public Schools is aligned with and based on the 2011 Massachusetts Curriculum Framework for Mathematics, based on the Common Core State Standards.
+The curriculum of the Hingham Public Schools is aligned with and based on the 2017 Massachusetts Curriculum Framework for Mathematics.
 Hingham uses the Everyday Mathematics program (Wright Group) as its primary tool to teach the mathematics curriculum.